 A Capstone is a scholarly project usually conducted for or on behalf of an organization, constituency, or community.
 Most Health Systems and Policy (HSP) students elect to substitute a Capstone Project for the traditional thesis.
+Please see the handbook below.

 The Capstone Project allows students to expand and apply their analytical, policy, and leadership skills by exploring a question of policy importance.
 The Capstone might take the form of an evaluation of the implementation of a piece of legislation or public program, the synthesis of existing data to inform the development of a policy agenda, the collection of new information that changes our understanding of a policy problem, or an analysis of the options available to address a specific policy question.